-Title
+Title:

-Abstract: Provide an abstract of the session in 50 words or less.
+Abstract: Provide an abstract of the session in 300 characters (roughly 50 words) or less.
 If accepted, this abstract will be included in the conference program.

-Rationale/Background: What is the background of this problem?
-What is its significance for Generalists?
+Rationale/Background: Provide the background and significance for Generalists.

-Problem Presentation: How do you propose to present the problem to the session participants?
+Problem Presentation: Explain how you propose to present the problem to the session participants.

-Small Group Activities: Exactly how will you involve the participants in seeking solutions for the problem (e.g., role-plays, paper cases, videos, etc.)?
+Small Group Activities: Explain how you will involve participants in seeking solutions for the problem (e.g., role-plays, paper cases, videos, etc.).
 How will you facilitate the search for answers?
 How much time will you allot to each activity?

-Summarization: How will you collect and collate the ideas from the participants?
+Summary: Describe methods you'll use to collect and collate the ideas from the participants.
 How do you propose to achieve consensus?
 How much time will you use to present summary statements?